btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 ##### Option B: Use a QR-Code Airgap
 This is not currently documented.
 Pull requests with clarification are welcome.
-Specter-Desktop can recieve this info via QR-code airgap.
+Specter-Desktop can receive this info via QR-code airgap.

 ## Improve Seed Generation